Noso-Project/noso-go/README.md

 ### Quickstart - Windows

 1. Unzip the release
-2. Edit the `go-miner.bat` file
+2. Edit the `go-miner-64bit.bat` file
 3. Update the CPU line with the number of PHYSICAL cores you want to use
 4. Update the WALLET line with your wallet address
 5. Save and close
-6. Double click the go-miner.bat file
+6. Double click the go-miner-64bit.bat file

+NOTE: If you have an older 32 bit computer, you may need to use the go-miner-32bit.bat version

 ### Quickstart - Linux/Mac/ARM